raphaelheide/tmdb-php-CinemaPress/README.md

 No required: Composer, Laravel or DB
 ##
 Works in any Apache server PHP 7.3+ <br>
-Works in Wordpress - ex: https://mypixeland.com
+Works in Wordpress and WPML - ex: https://mypixeland.com
 ##
-Multiple language and translation. <br>
+Multiple languages. <br>
-Multiple country.
+Multiple countries.
 ##
 What do you need?
 The API code (TMDB)
 ##